 - Decide how the theme will let your customer’s easily find what they’re looking for.
 Your customers come to you for a reason, to do business or find useful information on your business-supported blog.
-If your website has a unique tool or subscription offer, make those elements the focal point of the homepage (for example this car insurance comparison zip code tool).
+If your website has a unique tool or subscription offer, make those elements the focal point of the homepage.
 If there will be many pages or categories of products on your website, let the theme prominently display drop-down menus from the top.
 Think of and give your customers quick links from the homepage to what they want to find right away.

 - Think about colors, as well.
 Do you want your site to be clean and clear (meaning mostly all in black and white), or do you have distinctive company colors that you want to incorporate into your site?
 Your selection of theme should include color considerations, though most WordPress business themes have options to change colors rather easily.
 The colors present on a page can be tempting to vary, but resist the urge to make your site standout here.
 Too many colors or overly bright colors can overwhelm, distract and take away from the message you need to deliver.

 - Do you want to use a free or premium (paid) theme?
 Free themes are nice, but lots of other people may be using them, too.
 You want to be able to customize the theme to make it look distinctive.
 Fewer people are using premium themes, and these can often be customized more than the free ones.
 You will also not be required to keep a link to the designer’s website in the footer of your website if you use a premium theme, whereas with most free themes, this is a requirement.